 What are the benefits?

-Research and decades of experience shows that bone conduction implants may help children with these types of hearing loss:
+Research and decades of experience show that bone conduction implants may help your child:1-5

 Hear better, even in noisy situations.1,2